-During 2014, our Investment Committee consisted of Messrs.
-Oakes (Chairman), Bhandari (until his resignation in September 2014), Myron and Pelosky.
-The Investment Committee did not meet in 2014.
-Effective upon the completion of the IPO, Messrs.
-Abram, Martin and Myron were appointed to the Investment Committee, and Mr. Oakes continued to serve as chairman.
+During 2015, our Investment Committee consisted of Messrs.
+Oakes (Chairman), Martin, Abram and Myron.
+The Investment Committee met three times in 2015.
 The Investment Committee establishes and oversees the implementation of our overall investment policy.

 Compensation Committee Interlocks and Insider Participation